 “These are my gifts…they too have been scattered and thrown away, tell them I desire to bring them home.”

-I began to speak, reading from the scriptures I told them of poor shepherds, pretty much the outcast of their day, being the first ones to hear about the Messiah’s birth and by angels no less!
-I related to them that this story was about God’s great love and no matter how far they had fallen, He wanted them underneath the blessing of another tree—the cross, which His son Jesus was born to bear for them.
-I finished my small sermon, prayed for them and release them to the hot meal waiting for them.
-All but one left the room, a young man my age waited and asked to speak with me.
+Reading from the scriptures I told them of poor shepherds, pretty much the outcast of their day, being the first ones to hear about the Messiah’s birth and by angels no less!
+I spoke of how this story was about God’s great love and how He wanted them underneath the blessing of another tree—the cross, which Jesus was born to bear for them.
+I finished my small sermon, prayed and release them to the hot meal waiting in the dinning area.
+All but one left the chapel, a young man my age waited and asked to speak with me.
 He shared his story, how his father had thrown him out on the streets just a few months before Christmas.
 The message of God’s love had deeply moved him, making him realize how much he wanted God in his life and how he needed to ask his father for forgiveness.

 As we talked and prayed God was healing much inside of me as well—from now on—Christmas would be different for both of us.
-That’s the power of the Gospel, if we allow it to flow to every part of our being…we can’t stay the same.
-Redemption from our sin is only the beginning, for restoration and wholeness is both a journey as well as a destination.
+That’s the power of the Gospel; if we allow it to flow to every part of our being…we can’t stay the same.

-That night in a small Jewish town a message of hope spoke across time to a small chapel in New York City.
+In a small Jewish town, a message of hope spoke across time to a small chapel in New York City.
 There, on their knees, two young men saw that message in a whole new way.